 City Abatement & Liens

 The last step would be abatement of the code violation by the City.
 In this scenario, the City would have the violation resolved in a way they deemed appropriate.
 They obviously don’t do this for free, so they’d track expenses and charge you accordingly.
-If you don’t pay these expenses when you are billed, the City may place a lien on your home until you repay all fines and fees.
+If you don’t pay these expenses when you are billed, the City may place a lien on the property until you repay all fines and fees.
 A lien is a public record that shows you owe money.
-Until you are able to pay the sum in full, long story short, having a lien on your home could prevent you from doing many things such as selling or refinancing it.
+Until the sum is paid in full, long story short, having a lien on your property could prevent you from doing many things such as selling or refinancing it.

 Fix, Fight, or Sell

 As you can see, ignoring a violation will not make it disappear.
 The consequences will only get worse and the fines will continue to grow.
 You have three options: fix the violation, fight it, or sell your home.
 Selling your home will require the buyer to be notified of the violations and sign an agreement with the City to take on the burden of fixing such violations within the time period given.
 Though most traditional buyers are turned off by having to fix issues right after buying the home, there are always people looking for properties despite their faults.